haoxins/haoxins.github.io/archived/2021-cryptography-real-world.md

   construction, which makes `SHA-2` vulnerable to an attack (called a `length-extension attack`) if used to **hash secrets**.
-* Because of this, and the fact that SHA-2 is vulnerable to *length-extension attacks*, NIST decided in 2007 to organize an open competition for a new standard: `SHA-3`.
+* Because of this, and the fact that `SHA-2` is vulnerable to *length-extension attacks*, NIST decided in 2007 to organize an open competition for a new standard: `SHA-3`.
 * `SHA-3` is a cryptographic algorithm
   built on top of a *permutation*.
+* `SHA-3` is based on a particular *permutation* called `keccak-f` that takes an input and returns an output of the same size.

+* Cryptographic protocols often necessitate this type of primitives but do not want to be constrained by the *fixed sizes* of a hash function's digest.
+* For this reason, the `SHA-3` standard introduced a more versatile primitive called an
+  *extendable output function* or `XOF`.
+* This section introduces the two standardized XOFs:
+  - `SHAKE` and `cSHAKE`.

 ## Message authentication codes